evnbr/bindery/docs/guide.md

 For rules that create new elements on the page, you can pass in your own function.
-You can use whatever other tools or libraries you like as long, as long you return an HTML element or line of text.
+You can use whatever other tools or libraries you like, as long as you return an HTML element or line of text.